 - When allowing users to export passwords in plain-text, you can enforce them to specify a reason for exporting.
 The reason entered here will be recorded as an audit trail.
 In addition, you can just allow the users to export the resource name and user account details alone, but prevent them from exporting the passwords in plain-text.

 - In the case of exporting passwords as an encrypted HTML, for security reasons, administrators can enforce automatic reset of the exported passwords after a specific time period.

-- In case of syncing offline copy to user's mobile devices, administrators can enforce automatic deletion of offline copy from the user's devices after a specific time period.
-There is also an option to automatically reset the exported passwords immediately after deletion of offline copy from user's devices.
+- In case of auto-synchronization of the encrypted HTML file to users' mobile devices, administrators can enforce automatic deletion of the HTML file from the users' devices after a specific time period.
+There is also an option to automatically reset the exported passwords immediately after deletion of the HTML file from users' devices.

 Least privilege model for security reasons

 For security reasons, Password Manager Pro adopts "Least privilege" model for users.
 For instance, let's assume that a particular user is part of three user groups and there is group level restrictions for one of the groups - the members of the group are not allowed to export passwords in plain text.
 In the above scenario even if the user has permission to export passwords in plain text at individual level, the restriction imposed on one of the groups in which the user is part of, will take precedence.
 This rule applies for all type of restrictions as explained above.

 The passwords can be exported by users and administrators as per settings configured by the Password Manager Pro Administrator.

 To export resources, navigate to Resources >> Export